welloworld/ChromiumBookmarksShortcutsPatch/README.md

 ## HOWTO
-[pull chromium code](https://www.chromium.org/developers/how-tos/get-the-code), checkout to commit 328303c149dbdcdb41f251cd70abc0fbbce0f2e8 and format our ChromiumkeyboardShortcutsBookmarks.patch.
+[Pull chromium code](https://www.chromium.org/developers/how-tos/get-the-code), checkout to commit 328303c149dbdcdb41f251cd70abc0fbbce0f2e8 and format our ChromiumkeyboardShortcutsBookmarks.patch.

 We are hoping that Chromium team will accept our code as soon as possible :>